 As a four-year-old male grizzly bear, Bo gained access to human food sources near West Yellowstone, Montana in 2020.
 Beginning with garbage left out at cabins near Rainbow Point Campground, he became confident enough to explore the campground itself.
 There he fed on food left unsecured by campers, including items from a cooler, in the back of a pickup truck, and inside an unoccupied tent.
 His boldness escalated to the point that he actually climbed on an occupied vehicle at the campground.
 After unsuccessful attempts to haze him out of the area, State and Federal Bear Managers decided he could not remain in the wild.
 On July 6th, we welcomed him to the Grizzly & Wolf Discovery Center (GWDC) as an alternative to a lethal removal.
 GWDC Staff gave him the name Bo, after RainBOw Point Campground.

 On September 6th 2011, the Center welcomed a new resident bear, Coram a three-year-old grizzly who unfortunately became habituated to human foods and garbage.
 According to Montana Fish, Wildlife & Parks Region 1, Coram began boldly walking through town and finding non-natural foods from residential areas.
 He didn’t forget that easy food source.
 Once he and his family left the den in the spring, he headed right into town again.
 He was trapped and moved for the second time in May.
 More reports came in about a bear walking up onto people’s porches and getting into dog food.
 When it turned out that the three year old bear had been trapped in town a third time, wildlife managers had to face the fact that this bear was not going to learn and would have to be removed from the wild.
-Coram has adapted well and enthusiastically wrestles daily with Grant.
+Coram has adapted extremely well.

 Condi was born in February 2019.
 She and her sister Seeley arrived at the Grizzly & Wolf Discovery Center in the fall of 2019.
 They were relocated from the Seeley-Swan Valley in western Montana after their mother had to be euthanized due to food conditioning.
 Condi is adjusting well to life at the Center and interacts with Seeley in the habitat.